Affiliate links on Android Authority may earn us a commission. Learn more.

 - Depending on its version, DisplayPort has between 10.8 and 80Gbps of bandwidth.
 HDMI is limited to between 4.95 and 48Gbps.

 - Higher bandwidths allow more color depth, but HDMI has offered 4K, 24-bit color since version 2.0 (2013).
 DisplayPort has only offered the same since 1.4 (2016), if starting at a faster 98Hz.

 - DisplayPort has offered VRR (variable refresh rate) since 1.2a.
 HDMI only natively supports the technology as of 2.1, though AMD technology sometimes makes it possible on 2.0b connections.

 When you should use HDMI

-In reality, of course, there can easily be a mismatch between the best DisplayPort chain available versus HDMI.
-If your video card, cable, and display all support HDMI 2.1, but something in your DisplayPort chain is limited to 1.2, you’ll get 24-bit color and VRR support by choosing HDMI.
+There can sometimes be a mismatch between the best output chains available, even when both port types are present.
+If your video source, cable, and display all support HDMI 2.1, but something in your DisplayPort chain is limited to 1.2, you’ll only get 24-bit color and VRR support by choosing HDMI.
 HDMI 2.1 tends to beat DisplayPort 1.4 as well, with one gap we’ll cover below.